microsoft/TypeScript-wiki/Architectural-Overview.md

 * **Standalone compiler (tsc):** The batch compilation CLI.
 Mainly handle reading and writing files for different supported engines (e.g. node js)

 * **Language Service:** The "Language Service" exposes an additional layer around the core compiler bibeline that are best suiting editor-like applications.
 The language service supports the common set of a typical editor operations like statement completions, signature help, code formatting and outlining, colorization, etc...
 Basic re-factoring like rename, Debugging interface helpers like validating breakpoints as well as TypeScript-specific features like support of incremental compilation (--watch equivalent on the command-line).
 The language service is designed to efficiently handle scenarios with files changing over time within a long-lived compilation context; in that sense, the language service provides a slightly different perspective about working with programs and source files from that of the other compiler interfaces.
+> Please refer to the [[Language Service API]] page for more details.

 ## Data Structures